SmithCollege/smithcollege-csc210-sp25-a2-caesar-cipher-A2-CaesarCipher-1/README.md

 Vivian: My favorite part was discussing different strategies for implementing the cipher and figuring out which worked best.

+Melissa: I had fun thinking through the most efficient ways to work with different offset values and how the DynamicArray and CaesarCipher would work with each other.

 What was most challenging about this assignment?

 Hayley: The most challenging part for me was understanding how the shift in indeces work in the cipher and how gradle works.

 Vivian: The most challenging part was understanding gradle and unit tests.

+Melissa: A challenging part for me was the unit tests as well as figuring out how to fix the edge cases.

 General comments on your experience with this assignment:

 Hayley: This assignment was difficult to understand at first but over time it made more sense to me, and gave me a good idea of how arrays work.

 Vivian: I think the assignment was helpful in understand our previous work with dynamic array.
 It was difficult(but ultimately helpful) working in a new environment(gradle, github classroom) with little instruction on how exactly to implement the cipher.

+Melissa: The assignment helped me with thinking to the "tiniest" of details to make sure that the program was functional overall.
+While it was initially challenging, it was pleasant working with a team using unfamiliar tools and thinking differently to implement a caesar cipher.